 - Improves quality of life

 - Reduces risk of cravings, relapse, and overdose

 One MAT option available to treat opioid addiction is methadone treatment.

 What Is a Methadone Treatment Program?

-Methadone is the drug used in medication-assisted treatment.
+Methadone is a drug used in medication-assisted treatment.
 It is FDA-approved and a critical part of opioid maintenance therapy to manage withdrawal symptoms.

 Methadone is a synthetic opioid agonist.
 It acts on the same receptors in the brain that opioids do.
 Its job is to keep the opioid receptors busy to eliminate withdrawal symptoms.
 Harsh withdrawal can lead to relapse.
 Since methadone keeps that withdrawal at bay, our clients can focus on therapy and identifying triggers.
 Once you understand the triggers and behaviors that support drug use, it is easier to change them.

 Triggers vary for each person, but they are usually thoughts, feelings, and activities that remind someone of their drug use.
 Triggers can lead to cravings, so identifying them is a necessary part of recovery and relapse prevention.

 Cravings are urges that become difficult to ignore.
 They are a normal part of most people’s recovery.